 With your utility knife, slice away the paint and caulk that connects the damaged board to its neighbors.
 Push the knife all the way through to ensure that the connection is fully broken.
 You may need to make multiple cuts.
 Change blades frequently.
 Extend the cuts a few inches past your vertical pencil marks.

 An electric multi-tool is best for making this type of plunge cut.
 Since multi-tools are so versatile in home improvement work, it may be worth it to you to purchase one.

 Fit the wood blade onto the multi-tool.
 With your safety glasses and dust mask on, turn on the multi-tool and cut on the vertical lines.
 Be careful with your cuts, stopping as soon as you have completed cutting through the board.

 Remove the Nails

 Use your damaged section of siding as a template for marking the dimensions on the new siding board.
-Cut the new section of siding to size on the electric miter saw.
+Cut the new section of siding with the electric miter saw.

 Next, nail along the bottom of the replacement board.
-Be sure to remain on that bottom half-inch to make sure that the nails pierce through to the adjacent bottom board.
+Be sure to remain on that bottom 1/2-inch to make sure that the nails pierce through to the adjacent bottom board.